asr/fotc/src/FOL/README.txt

 ------------------------------------------------------------------------------
-Predicate logic
+FOL
 ------------------------------------------------------------------------------

-This directory contains some examples showing the use of our FOTC encoding to prove theorems from propositional and predicate logic.
+This directory contains some examples showing the use of our FOL encoding to prove theorems from propositional and predicate logic.